Access2University, program to prepare asylum seekers and refugees for university studies

 Please note that the applications will go through a selection process.
 French level will be assessed by a test.

 You will follow 3 types of activities:

 - French (university level) courses (classroom courses, online courses and conversation tables);

 - At least one course in line with your study project;

 - Individualised help to refine your study project, to go through the admission process for a regular degree and to integrate in the student life.

 Most of activities will take place at Louvain-La-Neuve during the academic year.
 Please note that applying to the program implies a commitment to attend all activities in the program.
 Candidates to the program have thus to ensure that they can make themselves available for these activities.

 How to apply?

 You will need to fill in a written application form that can be sent by email or regular mail (address below).

-During the two first weeks of July, a committee will receive you in person to assess your French level and your study project.
+From April to June, a committee will receive you in person to assess your French level and your study project.